Click on image to follow the story.

 In 1861, the U.S. South was not the only part of the nation clamoring for secession from the Union.

-Not all that long ago, your opportunities for buying or improving a home in most places in Los Angeles County were highly restricted, if you were not white.
+At one time, your opportunities for buying or improving a home in most places in Los Angeles County were highly restricted if you had the wrong skin color or religion or were even neighborly with people of the wrong skin color or religion.

 People from Los Angeles are commonly called "Angelenos."
 So, what are people from Culver City or Long Beach called?